Teach English in Spain in a School Setting

 - It's a great opportunity to completely be immersed in the culture of Spain and get to know the wonderful people who live there.
 Discover local festivals, try new and unfamiliar dishes made by those who know it best, learn about traditions and the history of the people, and truly come to understand the Spanish people.

-Over the last 20 years, Spanish education has improved greatly and more recently, bilingualism has become an important issue.
+Over the last 20 years, Spanish public education has improved greatly and more recently, bilingualism has become an important issue.
 Spain is putting a lot of effort into bringing native English speakers to teach the new generations and provide them with exciting, international opportunities.

 3) Get Out of the Comfort Zone and Learn Life Skills